Lemoncode/react-lab-sessions/day-2/07-rest-api/Readme.md

 ```
 npm start
 ```

 - Next step let's start building an hotel card:
   - We will use material ui card (https://material-ui.com/demos/cards/).
   - We will create a simple entry just to build the card.
   - Once we are done with the card, we will just create an array of hotels and loop through it.

-- Let's create some fake data on the _hotel-card-container_
+- Let's create some fake data on the _hotel-collection-container_

-_./src/pods/hotel-collection/hote.container.tsx_
+_./src/pods/hotel-collection/hotel-collection.container.tsx_

 ```diff
 import * as React from "react";